robocomp/robocomp/tools/README.md

         qdbus org.kde.yakuake /yakuake/tabs org.kde.yakuake.setTabTitle $sess2 'comp1'

 Additional blocks can be added to create and initialize new tabs in Yakuake.

-Copy this code to a .sh file and execute it whenever you need to start your multi-component development environment.
+Please, copy this code to a .sh file and execute it whenever you need to start your multi-component development environment.